Main Airports In Croatia: Which One To Choose

 What is the biggest airport in Croatia?

-Zagreb Franjo Tuđman Airport (ZAG)
+Zagreb Franjo Tuđman Airport (ZAG) is the largest airport by overall traffic and route network.

-Airports In Croatia Map
+Croatia Airports Map

 Croatia is an incredible country to visit, and with the help of this article, you can now easily find out which airlines offer flights there.
 Whether it be a budget airline or a full-service carrier, you should have no problem finding the perfect flight for your holiday.
 Use our list of all the major airlines serving Croatia to start planning your next trip today!